w5dx/rust-globalboost/README.md

   <img alt="Globalboost" src="bsty-logo.png" width="300" />

   <p>Library with support for de/serialization, parsing and executing on data-structures
-    and network messages related to Bitcoin.
+    and network messages related to GlobalBoost-Y.
   </p>

   <p>